Doing your Masters

 - have completed the highly recommended courses offered by the Algorithmics group, including at least the course Advanced Algorithms, Algorithms for Intelligent Decision Making, and the follow-up project.
 (See the Course Guidelines Research Groups booklet for more details.)

-If you do your Master's within the Algorithmics group, you may join the research project of one of the members, who will be your daily supervisor.
+If you do your Master's within the Algorithmics group, you may join a research project of one of the members, who will be your daily supervisor.
 You are also expected to join the Monthly Master's Meetings.
 We offer a sample of available master's projects.
-Please contact the staff member mentioned next to the project you are most interested in.
-We also have a list of current and previous Master's students, and some instructions for doing your Masters and writing your thesis.

 - Important: EWI's manual for the MSc Thesis project